The Chapel of Loretto in Santa Fe is home to an exceptional work of carpentry

 Instead, the nuns decided to pray a novena to St. Joseph, patron saint of carpenters, asking for a solution.

-After finishing the novena, according to testimonies that have passed from generation to generation since the mid-nineteenth century, a man appeared at the door of the chapel, saying that he could build a stairway, under one condition: he be granted total privacy.
+After finishing the novena, according to one of the versions of the mid-nineteenth century legend, a man appeared at the door of the chapel, saying that he could build a stairway, under one condition: that he be granted total privacy.

 The stranger locked himself in the chapel for three months with a saw, a square and a few other simple tools, and disappeared as soon as the work was finished, without ever having asked for any payment for his services.

 The staircase, which is around six meters high, takes two full turns over its axis until it reaches the choir.
-It was built without any nails or glue, and lacks any kind of central support.
-The construction itself is said to be “impossible.”
-According to some, it should have collapsed the very first moment someone used it, although it is assumed that the central spiral staircase is narrow enough to work as a central support on its own.
+According to some, it should have collapsed the very first moment someone used it, although it is clear that the central spiral staircase is narrow enough to work as a central support on its own.

 In any case, the original staircase was not attached to any wall until 1887, ten years later, when the railing was added, and the outer spiral was attached to a nearby pillar.